auth0/docs/articles/connections/database/password-change.md

 ---
+title: Change Users' Passwords for Database Connections
-description: Describes the different ways to reset the users' passwords for your Auth0 applications.
+description: Understand the different ways to reset users' passwords for your Auth0 applications that use database connections.
 toc: true
 topics:
     - connections